 Certification for TOGAF 9 Foundation is achieved by passing the TOGAF 9 Part 1 Examination.
-This is a multiple-choice examination with 40 questions.
+This is a multiple-choice examination with 40 questions.5

 What is the relationship between TOGAF 9 Foundation and TOGAF 9 Certified?

 The learning outcomes for TOGAF 9 Foundation are a subset of those for TOGAF 9 Certified.
-Candidates are able to choose whether they wish to learn in a stepwise manner by becoming certified to TOGAF 9 Foundation and then at a later date TOGAF 9 Certified, or alternately to go direct to TOGAF 9 Certified by taking the examinations back-to-back in one session.
+Candidates are able to choose whether they wish to become certified in a stepwise manner by starting with TOGAF 9 Foundation and then at a later date TOGAF 9 Certified, or alternately to go direct to TOGAF 9 Certified by taking the combined examination.